 - Write for people AND machines: clear, understandable, with statement

-- Answer real questions instead of just describing terms (user-centered content)
+- Answer real questions Instead of just describing terms (User-centered content)

-- Use structured data like Schema.orgto provide context to AI systems (e.g. FAQPage)
+- Use structured data Like Schema.orgto provide context to AI systems (e.g. FAQPage)

 - Avoid interface content — Substance wins